-Handles modelica:// and file:// URI's.
+Handles modelica:// uRI's.
 The result is an absolute path on the local system. modelica:// URI's are only handled if the class is already loaded.

 Returns the empty string on failure.

 '''

 function uriToFilename

 input String uri;

 output String filename = "";

 end uriToFilename;

 '''